FEATURE-Young, gay and married - Britons wed to avoid abuse

 The government’s Forced Marriage Unit said they had 21 reported cases of LGBT people who were forcibly married in 2017, and 30 cases in 2016.
 Many more cases go unreported, it said.

-British charity Karma Nirvana, which runs a helpline for victims of honour violence and forced marriage, said it had noticed an increase in calls from LGBT people.
+British charity Karma Nirvana, which runs a helpline for victims of honor violence and forced marriage, said it had noticed an increase in calls from LGBT people.

 Its head, Jasvinder Sanghera, said she knew of extreme cases where gay men were whipped in family-sanctioned exorcisms.

-“They are made to feel like who they are is dishonourable and shameful, and they have had exorcisms performed on them involving whipping or beatings,” she said in an interview.
+“They are made to feel like who they are is dishonorable and shameful, and they have had exorcisms performed on them involving whipping or beatings,” she said in an interview.

 “But you love your parents, you don’t want to let them down.
-You’re made to internalise the guilt and shame of being gay.”
+You’re made to internalize the guilt and shame of being gay.”

 For Nazim Mahmood, being confronted by his deeply religious family about his sexuality was so distressing, the 34-year-old ended his life in 2014.